docs/svelte/01-introduction/01-overview.md

 ```

-- Use sparingly - props typically flow one way (parent to child)
+- Props normally flow one-way (parent to child)

 ## docs/svelte/02-runes/07-$inspect.md